zoltron2001/phase-0/README.md

 `rspec -v` should output 3.1.5

-`sqlite3 --version' should output 3.8.7
+`sqlite3 --version` should output 3.8.7

 `git --version` should output 2.2.1